itteerde/fvttconfig/org/notes/update_next.md

 1. Start the World.
 Begin Migration ( be patient, do not do anything before agreement that migration is complete has been confirmed ).
 1. Login as Gamemaster.
 The extensive parts of migration starts now automatically ( be patient, do not do anything before agreement that migration is complete has been confirmed, this time it will take time... ).
 1. Review the errors ( it is expected that there are numerous compendium migration errors of which a few should be checked and their impact estimated ).
+1. Return to Setup.
+1. Add-on Modules, Update All.
+Confirm switching to moved Modules.
+An error with Magic Items is expected.
+1. Try Update All again until only the Magic Items error remains ( expected once ).
+1. Start the World.
+1. Activate all Modules except Compendium Folders.
+1. FXMaster should migrate without displaying errors.
+1. Return to Setup.
+1. Delete Compendium Folders.
+1. Start the World.

+### Testing

 # Running A Game